apainintheneck/atlasq/README.md

 This file gets generated with the `rake readme:generate` command to make sure the example output is always up-to-date.
 We even check for this on CI with the `rake readme:outdated` command.

+More information about cached files can be found in `cache/README.md`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/apainintheneck/atlasq.